 Heroin is synthetically derived from the morphine alkaloid in opium and is approximately twice as potent as morphine.
 Heroin acts agonistically on central nervous system (CNS) opioid receptors mu, kappa, and delta.
 Mu receptor effects account for both the analgesic effects (Mu1) and the respiratory depression and euphoria (Mu2).
 Activation of Mu2 receptors also cause miosis, reduced gastrointestinal (GI) motility, and physiologic dependence.
 Kappa receptor activation causes some degree of analgesia as well.
 Delta receptors are more involved in spinal analgesia phenomena.

-Heroin is metabolized in the CNS to monoacetylmorphine, then into morphine.
+Heroin is metabolized in the CNS to monoacetylmorphine, which is a more potent mu-receptor agonist than morphine.
 Peripheral tissues metabolize heroin to 6-monoacetylmorphine and then morphine.
-Many state toxicology labs now use the 6-monoacetylmorphine to determine which overdose deaths were due to heroin.
+Many state toxicology labs use the 6-monoacetylmorphine to determine which overdose deaths were due to heroin.

 When taken orally, heroin undergoes first pass metabolism to morphine, via deacetylation.
 Therefore, unlike intravenous administration, oral ingestion does not cause a rapid onset of effects and is less desirable to users.
-6-monoacetylmorphine and morphine activate opioid receptors, particularly the Mu receptor.
+6-monoacetylmorphine and morphine activate opioid receptors.

 As mentioned above, practitioners in the United States do not administer heroin in any sanctioned healthcare setting.
 Illicitly, people abuse heroin via subcutaneous, intranasal, intramuscular, intravenous methods.
 Heroin is highly lipophilic and therefore rapidly crosses the blood-brain barrier.
 All routes of administration lead to rapid absorption of heroin.
 Peak serum levels in each of these routes are as follows: five to ten minutes subcutaneously, three to five minutes intranasally and intramuscularly, and less than one minute intravenously.